code-saturne/code_saturne/docs/doxygen/developer_guide/node_level_parallelism.md

 and many DSLs are all based on C++.

-None of these approches is currently as ubiquitous or portable as the C and Fortran basis with host-based OpenMP directives on which most of code_saturne is built:
+None of these approches is currently as ubiquitous or portable as the C and C++ basis with host-based OpenMP directives on which most of code_saturne is built:

 - OpenMP would be expected to be the most portable solution here, but handling of